-While the main concerns regarding transferring money abroad are cost and reliability, an increasing number of readers have enquired about the issue of speed.
-Many have raised such questions as “How long will it take for my money to get from country A to country B?” or “Which is the fastest money transfer provider?”
-We will address these questions, but first we recommend reading our piece on How Wire Transfer Works so that the process is clear.
+The main concerns of our readers when transferring money abroad are generally cost and reliability, but an increasing number have enquired about the issue of speed.
+Many have raised such questions as “How long will it take for my money transfer to arrive to get from country A to country B?” or “Who is the fastest overseas money transfer provider?” – We will address these questions, but first we recommend reading our piece on “How Wire Transfers Work“ so that the process is clear to you.

-Speed of online money transfers
+Speed of online overseas money transfers

 With the ever-growing number of online money transfer services and mobile apps as well as online money transfer functionality through online banks, it is safe to say that the vast majority of transactions are now done online.

-The general rule of thumb is that most online transfers abroad to popular destinations are a “same-day” transaction as long as you complete your order and fund it before noon on the day you place your order.
-After that time, the transfer may not take place until the next day.
+The general rule of thumb is that most online transfers abroad to popular destinations are a “same-day” transaction as long as you complete your order and fund it before noon on the day of your value dateAfter that time, the transfer may not take place until the next day.
 This is true for money transfer companies as well as for banks.
-Does this mean that the money will reach its destination within 24 hours in all cases?
+Does this mean that the money transfer, from A to Z, will be only 24 hour long?
 Of course not.
 Below we look into the timings in more detail.

 Additionally, some banks or FX companies can withhold a transaction for a variety of reasons.
 It could be that the details are incorrect or unclear, it may look suspicious and require more documentation, or it could simply be at the end of a long queue.